Richienb/iplocation/README.md

 If you omit the callback argument, the function will return a promise.

-__Default providers:__
+__Providers:__

-This module will try the following providers _in order_ if each request fails:
+This module will try providers _in order_, moving onto then next provider if the request fails.
+If provided, additional providers will be tried first, if the all additional providers fail or none are provided then the following defaults are tried _in order_.

 * https://freegeoip.net/
 * https://ipapi.co/

-You won't get anything if __all__ fail, but you can provide additional providers as well.
+You won't get anything if __all__ providers fail.

 __Callbacks:__